mholschbach/ctf/dbh-2023/README.md

 # Writeups for Deutschlands Bester Hacker 2023 (online qualification)
 > Very well organised and a special feature for me was that the CTF lasted longer than the usual 48 hours on a weekend.
+I'm too old for allnighters.

 ## Challenges